TGlide/car-gallery-webapp/README.md

 ## About The Project

 This repo was created with Next JS, using Typescript.
-I chose this framework for its excelent Typescript support, optimizations, static file serving and also for its starter template with Chakra UI and Typescript, which I used as a starting point.
+I chose this framework for its excelent Typescript support, optimizations, server side rendering and also for its starter template with Chakra UI and Typescript, which I used as a starting point.
 Chakra UI was my styling choice for its high customization potential, and the utility-based props approach which is inspired by TailwindCSS, making development faster.

 ### Built With